cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 [^2]: In the case of Go, the fastest initialization was implemented in the language since the beginning.

-[^3]: Adoption latency is normal in the tech world.
+[^3]: Adoption latency is typical in the tech world.
 Key technology such as Docker containers was available since 2013, but it was not until five years later (in 2018) that it started to receive massive adoption.